 Examination of contemporary topics, issues or problems related to the development of justice and/or operations in response to criminal and related behaviors addressed by the justice system.
-May be repeated for credit.
+May be repeated for credit when the topic changes.

 CJC 430 Women, Crime And Criminal Justice Credits: 3

 This course will focus on the experiences of women and girls with crime in America.
 The primary areas studied will be females as victims, offenders, and professionals in the criminal justice system.
 Various criminological theories and research will also be examined in light of gender.

 CJC 431 Hate & Bias Crimes Credits: 3

 The purpose of this course is to examine the development and enforcement of hate crime law within our legal system.
 Discussion focuses on the causes and consequences of hate crimes, the constitutional issues associated with bias crime statutes, and the effectiveness of formal and informal social controls for eliminating hate and bias crimes.

 This course examines the contemporary legal rights and obligations of women in light of the historical relationships between the social status of women and their legal status.
 Topics investigated include proprietary and contractual rights, family law, employment practices, educational opportunities, and women as victims and perpetrators of crime.